pauliejes/SandboxDocs/docs/scripting.md

 You can write your own event handlers for events that the engine fires.
 Events the engine fires include:

+* `keyDown` 		- When a keyboard key is pressed down.
+* `keyUp` 			- When a keyboard key is released.
 * `pointerClick` 	- When mouse buttons are pressed and released.
 * `pointerDown` 	- When mouse buttons are pressed.
 * `pointerMove` 	- Each movement of a mouse over an object.
 * `pointerOut` 		- When mouse moves off of an object.
 * `pointerOver` 	- When mouse moves over an object.
 * `pointerUp` 		- When mouse buttons are released.
 * `pointerWheel` 	- When the mouse wheel is turned.

 ## Properties and Methods